seanwo/how-to/pinas/smb.md

 * Extra options: vfs objects =

 The ```vfs objects =``` extra option is only needed if you have a time machine share enabled.
 This is workaround for a bug between the intergration of MacOS and OMV.

+_Repeat for all SMB shares_